Iconium, Missouri

 Iconium is an unincorporated community in St. Clair County, Missouri, United States.
 The town is perhaps best known for "Scott's Iconium Store," a local institution that is a frequent pilgrimage destination for Boy Scouts, due to the community's proximity to the H. Roe Bartle Scout Reservation.

-Iconium was founded in 1879, and named after the ancient region of Iconium.
+Iconium was founded in 1879, and named after the ancient city of Iconium, which today is known as Konya, in central Turkey.
 A post office called Iconium was established in 1871, and remained in operation until 1959.